Teaching Models to Teach Themselves: Reasoning at the Edge of Learnability: Experiment Setup

-We report the pass@k accuracy on the held-out fail@128 test set for $k \in \{1, 4, 8, 16, 32\}$, using 32 samples per problem.
-We run all evaluations for 6-12 seeds, nested across teacher/student training, (Appendix \ref{app:seeds}) and report the median and standard deviation.
+\paragraph{Metrics.} We report the pass@k accuracy on the held-out fail@128 test set for $k \in \{1, 4, 8, 16, 32\}$, using 32 samples per problem.
+We report mean and standard deviation over 6-12 seeds, nested across teacher/student training (Appendix \ref{app:seeds}).
+For evaluations with fresh students, we do early stopping based on training reward convergence due to our small dataset size and differing convergence rates (Appendix \ref{app:eval}).

-\textbf{Student Early Stopping.} For experiments where we train fresh students, on MATH/HARP we select student checkpoints at the convergence point of the smoothed training reward curve, specifically where the reward gradient falls below a fixed threshold.
-This alleviates noise from small validation sets and ensures fair comparison between methods with differing convergence rates; full discussion is in Appendix \ref{app:eval}.
-On OlympiadBench, where convergence is more uniform, we report at 50 steps.
-Full training trajectories are in Figure \ref{fig:accepted-qs-full}.